 Claiming rental losses increases the likelihood of investors’ returns drawing the attention of the tax enforcers.
 The IRS suspects that many investors are incorrectly deducting losses.
 Investors who undergo audits will likely have to provide proof of their active participation in management decisions, ownership of at least a 10% interest and correct computation of their deductions under the AGI test.

 Julian Block writes and practices law in Larchmont, New York, and was formerly with the IRS as a special agent (criminal investigator).
-His previous blogs include For the Record, The Dreaded Letter and An Ode to Owing.
+His previous articles include For the Record, The Dreaded Letter and An Ode to Owing.
 This article is excerpted from Julian Block’s Year-Round Tax Savings, available at JulianBlockTaxExpert.com.
 Follow Julian on Twitter @BlockJulian.